IDAES/idaes-pse/docs/source/dmf/index.rst

 --------
 The Data Management Framework (DMF) is used to manage all the data needed by the IDAES framework, including flowsheets, models, and results.
-It stores metadata and data in files on disk.
+It stores metadata and data in persistent storage.
+It does not require that the user run a server or connect to a remote service.
 The DMF can be accessed through its Python :term:`API` or command-line interfaces.
 There is work in progress on adding graphical interfaces for Jupyter Notebooks and stand-alone desktop apps.